OrtakYakuza/Projects2024/SoCo_hs24-group_55-a2/README.md

 ### 10.11.24
 - Minor formatting adjustments in `reporting.py` for additional decimal precision.
+- Conducted a code review as a group, revisiting each step and verifying the overall functionality.

+### 11.11.24
+- added header for `trace_file.log` and additionally adjusted `reporting.py` to read new `trace_file.log` accordingly
 - Conducted a final code review as a group, revisiting each step and verifying the overall functionality.